Grade Level

 Solar topics integrate beautifully with broader sustainability themes, such as the 7th U.N.
 Sustainability goal, "Affordable and Clean Energy".
 Visit this site for a wide range of captivating sustainability-related educational resources, including links to lessons about renewable energy through "The World's Largest Lesson."

-Candy Collector: Renewable vs. Non-Renewable Activity
+Cover Image for Candy Collector: Renewable vs. Non-Renewable Activity

 Source: National Energy Education Development (NEED)